We Can’t All Be Rattlesnakes

 Imagine a life as a gopher snake.
 They look ferocious.
 They appear to be aggressive.
 But really that’s just because they often get confused for rattlesnakes.

 Crusher is an appealing narrator.
 She is sharp, witty, even sarcastic.
-Readers are catapulted into her environment, where it’s hard to make friends with her master’s other pets when they’re all in separate cages.
-Crusher worries about her predicament, her fate, and the risks of proper and improper pet care, but manages to convey a humorous and joking perspective throughout.
+Readers are catapulted into her environment where it’s hard to make friends with her master’s other pets because they’re all in separate cages.
+Crusher worries about her predicament, her fate, and the risks of proper and improper pet care.
+But, she somehow manages to convey a humorous and joking perspective throughout.

-Readers will learn about the animal world and receive a happy helping of helpful information about how best to care for – and how NOT to care for – pets.
-Owning can be tricky, but is usually worthwhile – and always entertaining!
+Readers will learn about the animal world and receive a dose of helpful information about how best to care for – and how NOT to care for – pets.
+Owning a pet can be tricky, but is usually worthwhile and always entertaining!

-But what makes this book special, what takes it to a deeper level, is the actual ethical choice Crusher has to make: whether to escape back to the wild or stay with her owner forever Readers will cheer as Crusher mulls and ultimately makes up her mind.
+But what makes this book special, what takes it to a deeper level, is the ethical choice Crusher has to make: whether to escape back to the wild or stay with her owner forever.
+Readers will cheer as Crusher mulls and ultimately makes up her mind.